fawwazabrials/TwitterFetch/README.md

-# twitterfetch
+# TwitterFetch

-Python module for getting Twitter tweets with reverse engineered Twitter's API using Playwright
+Python module for getting Twitter tweets with reverse engineered Twitter's API using Playwright.